harry-graham/node-js-express-ts-rest-api/README.md

 ## References

-This project was set up using the following tutorial: https://www.section.io/engineering-education/how-to-create-a-simple-rest-api-using-typescript-and-nodejs/
+The base of the project was set up using [this tutorial](https://www.section.io/engineering-education/how-to-create-a-simple-rest-api-using-typescript-and-nodejs/).

-Some additional tweaks were later added to this project.

 ## More information about the project